Sistan and Baluchestan province: Water

+Shortage of water

 Iran ranks among the most water stressed countries in the world.
 Sistan-Baluchestan province suffers from major water problems that were aggravated by corruption in Iran's water supply sector, lack of transparency, neglect of marginalized communities, and political favoritism.
-The IRGC and other politically connected entities control water resources, prioritizing projects for political and economic gain rather than public need.
-They divert supplies to favored regions, causing shortages in vulnerable provinces like Khuzestan and Sistan-Baluchestan.
-For example, water diversion projects in Isfahan and Yazd provinces receive priority despite critical shortages in Khuzestan and Sistan-Baluchestan.
-Reports also indicate that certain agricultural and industrial enterprises with ties to the Iranian Revolutionary Guard Corps (IRGC) have received significant amounts of water, while small farmers and rural communities struggle with severe shortages.
+Water diversion projects in the Isfahan and Yazd provinces receive priority despite critical shortages in Khuzestan and Sistan-Baluchestan.

 Iran's central government prioritizes water allocation for industrial and urban centers, often at the expense of rural and minority populations.
 These groups face severe water shortages, ecological degradation, and a loss of livelihoods.
 This pattern of unequal development not only exacerbates regional disparities but also fuels social unrest and environmental crises.
 Iran's water policy is also characterized by an overreliance on dam construction and large-scale diversion projects, primarily benefiting politically connected enterprises and urban elites.

+IRGC involvement

+The Islamic Revolutionary Guard Corps (IRGC) and other politically connected entities control water resources, prioritizing projects for political and economic gain rather than public need.
+They divert supplies to favored regions, causing shortages in vulnerable provinces like Khuzestan and Sistan-Baluchestan.

+Reports also indicate that certain agricultural and industrial enterprises with ties to the IRGC have received significant amounts of water, while small farmers and rural communities struggle with severe shortages.

+Outcome

 This has led to the drying of rivers, wetlands, and other vital ecosystems, intensifying dust storms and land subsidence in regions like Khuzestan and Sistan-Baluchestan.
 Such environmental degradation, combined with insufficient governmental oversight and transparency, worsens living conditions for marginalized communities, reinforcing cycles of poverty and socio-political marginalization.